-Cleveland Way - Kildale to Saltburn (★★★☆☆)
+Cleveland Way - Kildale to Saltburn (★★★★☆)

-The Cleveland Way on the North Yorkshire Moors is one of my local areas to go walking - and in general when walking in the North Yorkshire Moors, I tend to use the Cleveland Way as the main way around - with other routes such as the Esk Valley Walk providing other routes off.
+The Cleveland Way on the North Yorkshire Moors is one of my local areas to go walking - and when walking in the North Yorkshire Moors, this is the path I use most.

 After a steep climb up past the farm, there is another stretch of ascent to clear, before the path turns left and heads through a forest at Coate Moor.

-Heading through the forest (it is cold today)
+Heading through the forest

 It is a cold start to the day, and it is only a little bit past 8am - so the day hasn't really had much of a chance to warm up at all, but it is at least very quiet out as I continue along the path - heading up to Easby Moor and Captain Cook Monument.
-Here you get great views looking out over the run of hills, along which the Cleveland Way can be found.

-There are others out and about on this cold day
+There are others out and about

-The path of the Cleveland Way does actually go up Roseberry Topping - and then straight back again to where it branched out from.
-But usually I just skip Rosberry Topping - mostly because it is always really busy - but today I can see no little people in the distance either on or going up Roseberry Topping, and with the opportunity of having it to myself, I decided to break from tradition and pay it a little visit.
+Usually I would just skip Rosberry Topping, as it is usually very busy (indeed most people will only visit Roseberry Topping) - but today I can see no little people in the distance, either on or going up Roseberry Topping.
+And so, with the opportunity of having it to myself, I decided to break from tradition, and pay it a little visit.

 Rosberry Topping up ahead